Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 Hybrid?
 Like the car?

 Not quite.
-A hybrid appraisal is a type of alternative appraisal where a third-party (a second appraiser, real estate licensee, or another authorized person) performs the field inspection for the home valuation — not the assigned appraiser.
+A hybrid appraisal is a type of alternative appraisal where a third party, such as a second appraiser, a real estate licensee, or another authorized person, performs the field inspection for the home valuation — not the assigned appraiser.

-There’s some debate among the real estate industry as to the accuracy of hybrid appraisals.
-To learn more about how hybrid appraisals could impact your property valuation, we spoke with Swapnil Sharma, a top Texas-based real estate agent who sells homes 44% quicker than the average agent in her area, and Pia Loeper, a certified real estate appraiser, based in California.
+There’s some debate in the real estate industry as to the accuracy of hybrid appraisals.
+To learn more about how hybrid appraisals could impact your property valuation, we spoke with Swapnil Sharma, a top Texas-based real estate agent who sells homes 52% quicker than the average agent in her area, and Pia Loeper, a certified real estate appraiser, based in California.

 What’s a hybrid appraisal?